danielchg/danielchg.github.io/content/posts/oc-mirror/index.md

 ## Create a mirror

 When you are going to create a mirror to deploy a disconnected environment there are different ways to do it.
-The best way for you depend of the your usecase.
+The best way for you depend on your use case.

-- **Partially Disconnected:** You can create a mirror directly from the public Quay.io to your disconnected registry, what is faster because you only need one step to create the mirror.
+- **Partially Disconnected:** You can create a mirror directly from the public registries to your disconnected registry, what is faster than the other approach, because you only need one step to create the mirror.

-- **Fully Disconnected:** If you have a very restrict network, and the servers where the cluster is going to be deployed don't have Internet access, you can create in a first step a mirror to a file, and later on copy this file to the place where the disconnected registry is.
-This last case is what I'm going to descrebe in this article.
-I think that is the most complex use case and maybe more use full to have a better understanding about how this procedure works.
+- **Fully Disconnected:** Suppose you have a very restricted network, and the servers where the cluster is going to be deployed don't have Internet access.
+In that case, you can create a mirror to a file, and later on, copy this file to the place with access to the disconnected registry, to import the images in it.

 Below in the diagram are shown the steps needed to create a Fully Disconnected mirror.